Murtaza01/obsidian-vault/homework/drama/dr_faustus_exam1.md

 **Be thou on earth as Jove is in the sky,**\
 **Lord and commander of these elements**\.

-Said by: Evil Angel\
-Scene 1\
-After Faustus interest in black magic.

-Evil Angel encourages Faustus to take black magic, he seduced him with the great that comes from it, telling him he will become like a god (like Jove, which is a name for Roman god).
+These lines are said by Evil Angel after Faustus gets interested in black magic, Evil Angel encourages Faustus to take black magic, he seduced him with the great that comes from it, telling him he will become like a god (like Jove, which is a name for Roman god).